aws-samples/aws-modernization-with-jfrog/content/1_prerequisites/_index.md

 - JFrog Platform instance - Use the [JFrog Platform Cloud Free Tier](https://jfrog.com/artifactory/start-free/) to get your own JFrog Platform instance with Artifactory and Xray.

+- Have a notepad available for saving important workshop data.

 {{% notice warning %}}
 When signing up for the [JFrog Platform Cloud Free Tier](https://jfrog.com/artifactory/start-free/), ensure that you select **AWS** and the **US West 2 (Oregon)** region.
 {{% /notice %}}